 - understand the variety and level of services that can be provided by a CSIRT

-Participants will receive a course notebook, CSIRT action plan, and a CD containing the course materials.
+Participants will receive a course notebook, CSIRT action plan, and a USB with the course material.

 This one-day course meets at the following time: